sillsdev/web-languageforge/docs/DEVELOPER.md

 ### Running Playwright E2E Tests

+Before running tests you'll need to install chromium dependencies with `npx playwright install-deps chromium`, which will ask for root access.

 1. `make playwright-tests`
-2. Test results will appear in your terminal
+1. Test results will appear in your terminal

 ### Running Unit Tests